-- Mix the flour and malted milk powder in a medium bowl, then add this to the rest of the ingredients and using a spatula or a wooden spoon, mix until smooth.
+- Add the flour to the rest of the ingredients and using a spatula or a wooden spoon, mix until smooth.
 Fold in the chopped white chocolate and pour the mixture into prepared baking tin.
 Place in the oven and bake for 20 minutes.

 - Allow the bake to cool down completely, for at least a couple of hours before slicing it.
 Chilling blondies overnight will give them plenty of time to set properly.

 If you would like to receive future updates and recipes straight to your inbox, make sure to sign up to my mailing list!